henrik42/solo/README.md

                      [ring/ring-core "1.6.3"]
                      [ring/ring-jetty-adapter "1.6.3"]]

-Let's run a "Hello World" example: since we will not use this code in _Solo_ I put it in `solo-project/scripts/script-two.clj`:
+Let's run a "Hello World" example.
+Since we will not use this code in _Solo_ I put it in `solo-project/scripts/script-two.clj`:

     (use 'ring.adapter.jetty)